SOGMI/google-form-to-html/README.md

-# CSV To HTML
+# CSV To PDF

-Simple tool that can take a csv file and convert it to HTML for easy printing.
+Simple tool that can take a csv file and convert it to PDF for easy printing.

 ## Prerequisites

 Install the latest version of nodejs

-Install dependencies
+Install npm dependencies

 ```
 npm install
 ```

+Install wkhtmltopdf

 ## Usage